 Here's a little something else I'd like you to know about yourself as a leader:

-YOU CAN ACTUALLY CHANGE THE WORLD.
+YOU CAN ACTUALLY MAKE THE WORLD A BETTER PLACE.

 But to do that, you’ll need to change your organization’s culture first.